fouratthamri/DRLND-Navigation-Project/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-### DQN Model Specifications
+### Report

-The deep RL model used to train the agent is a Deep-Q-Network with experience replay.

-The Q-network is a fully connected ANN consisting of 2 hidden layers with 128 nodes each.

-The model parameters can be found in dqn_agent.py and the associated jupyter notebook.
+A full description of the Deep RL model used can be found in the file report.pdf.

-### Results